 Assign Card By using the Assign Card button you can assign one or more cards to the customer.
 This button is not active when creating a new customer.

 Set Link With the Set Link button you can link a customer to another person.
-By assigning the customer to a person, debits and credits will be made under that person.
+By assigning the customer to a person, debits and credits will be made against that person’s account.
 This means that if Mrs. Miller is assigned to Mr. Miller, and Mr. Miller loads his card with $100.00, that value is immediately available on Mrs. Miller's card.
 This button is not active when creating a new customer.

 Make the corresponding entries for the customer.